 Here are a couple of examples of this:

 Versace’s path to sustainability.

-In 2018, the global iconic luxury house from Italy made a commitment to stop using animal skins in its pieces, especially kangaroo skins – which was their star material.
+In 2018, the global iconic luxury house from Italy committed to stopping the use of animal skins in its pieces, especially kangaroo skins – which was their star material.

-Donatella Versace herself said – ‘Didn’t feel right killing animals to make fashion’ and began the journey of the brand to introspect their work in order to record what the life cycle of all the brands products was like and various ways to improve as well as optimize processes for a greener future.
+Donatella Versace herself said – ‘Didn’t feel right killing animals to make fashion’ and began the journey of the brand to introspect their work to record what the life cycle of all the brand’s products was like and various ways to improve as well as optimize processes for a greener future.

-One of their initiatives now also includes participating in the working group of sustainability of Carrera Nazionale della Moda Italiana (CNMI) to approve standards on chemical safety – as their website states.
+One of their initiatives now includes participating in the working group of sustainability of Carrera Nazionale Della Moda Italiana (CNMI) to approve standards on chemical safety – as their website states.

-Burberry has been known to be in the news for no the right reasons.
-In 2018, a scandal broke out thanks to their annual report where it is specified that it had burned 28.6 million pounds of material out of season.
-Clearly the global community did not take this lightly and gave the luxury house harsh criticism.
-Even with this scandal, the brand is known to have overhauled its sustainability policy many times and has been collaborating for the future of sustainability for over 10 years.
+Burberry has been known to be in the news for not the right reasons.
+In 2018, a scandal broke out thanks to their annual report, which specified that it had burned 28.6 million pounds of material out of season.
+Clearly, the global community did not take this lightly and harshly criticised the luxury house.
+Even with this scandal, the brand is known to have overhauled its sustainability policy many times and has been collaborating for the future of sustainability for over ten years.

-While the luxury sector has been prior infamous to be once detached from sustainability, we can see how brands like Gucci and LV’s partnerships with UNESCO have been strong catalysts in bringing in a paradigm shift in the luxury world.
-From being in their own world to now being focused on being an agent of change and influencing others to make these shifts, the sector is on its way to become a responsible one.
-Key to this shift and global change is to remember – it’s a marathon, not a sprint.
+While the luxury sector has been infamous for being once detached from sustainability, we can see how brands like Gucci and LV’s partnerships with UNESCO have been strong catalysts in bringing a paradigm shift in the luxury world.
+From being in their world to being focused on being an agent of change and influencing others to make these shifts, the sector is on its way to becoming responsible.
+The key to this shift and global change is to remember – it’s a marathon, not a sprint.